Natural gas in Russia: Flaring

 Russia flares more than any other country.
 The level of flaring increased in 2022 following the loss of the export pipelines to the EU to 1.6 bcm per annum, 9,000 tonnes of CO_{2} being emitted daily.

 Exports

 The EU

 The European Union in 2020 received over 50% of its natural gas from Russia, with around 40% in 2021 (140 bcm).
-In 2022, following the invasion of Ukraine Russia began to restrict gas supply to the EU in response to countries expressing support for Ukraine.
+In 2022, following the Russo-Ukrainian war Russia began to restrict gas supply to the EU in response to countries expressing support for Ukraine.
 The supply of gas has not been made a subject of EU sanctions, although the payment system was restricted.
 Germany, previously the main purchaser of Russian gas, reduced, then ceased imports by December 2022, as had most of the other EU countries.
 2022 saw the EU buy just 60 bcm of gas from Russia.

 Production of Russian gas in 2022 was 20% lower than in 2021 and it is likely to be years before Russia will find alternative buyers for the lost 120 bcm EU export market.

 The EU aims to end gas imports from Russia by 2027, including LNG.